Sebastiaan35/Techdegree-developer---Project-2/readme.md

 Before submitting the project
 Before you submit your project, check off each item in the project submissions checklist below.

- I have read all of the project instructions, including the ìHow youíll be gradedî section for this project.
+ I have read all of the project instructions, including the ‚ÄúHow you‚Äôll be graded‚Äù section for this project.

  I understand what is needed to receive a Meets or Exceeds Expectations grade, and asked for clarification about grading requirements on Slack if necessary.